 ARTICLE III.
 Membership

-The qualifications for membership shall be those defined in the Bylaws of the American Association for Clinical Chemistry, Article I. The Association consists of Members, Honorary Members, Emeritus Members, Affiliates, and Student Associates.
+The qualifications for membership shall be those defined in the Bylaws of the American Association for Clinical Chemistry, Article III.

 Members of the American Association for Clinical Chemistry residing within the area described for the Midwest Section normally shall be members of that section.
 Members may, however, request the National Office to assign them to another local Section or the Midwest Section from another local section if they so desire.
 The Section shall consider applications for membership and shall forward these applications for membership to the Association indicating either nomination for membership or rejection.

 For the transaction of business of the Section, twelve (12) members of the Section shall constitute a quorum.
-Only Members and Emeritus Members in good standing shall have voting privileges.
+Only Professional and Emeritus Members in good standing shall have voting privileges.

 ARTICLE IV.
 Officers

-The officers of the Midwest Section shall be: Chairperson, Chairperson-elect, Secretary, Treasurer, Past-Chairperson, and Elected Representative(s) of the National Council.
+The officers of the Midwest Section shall be: Chairperson, Chairperson-elect, Secretary, Treasurer, and Past-Chairperson.

 The Chairperson shall be the executive officer of the organization.
-He/she shall preside at all meetings of the Midwest Section and the Executive Committee, be an ex-officio member of all committees (except the Nominating Committee), appoint all Standing Committee members deemed necessary, maintain liaison with the officers of the National Association and Committee on Local Sections, and perform all the other duties pertaining to this office.
-The Chairperson may concurrently hold a position as National Councilor if elected.
+He/she shall preside at all meetings of the Midwest Section and the Executive Committee, be an ex-officio member of all committees, appoint all Standing Committee members deemed necessary, maintain liaison with the officers of the National Association and Committee on Local Sections, and perform all the other duties pertaining to this office.
 The term of the Chairperson shall be one (1) year.

 The Chairperson-elect shall serve in effect as vice-chairperson and be designated as Chairperson for the following year.
 He/she shall preside at meetings in the absence of the Chairperson, and act for him/her in case of absence or disability.
 The term of office of the Chairperson-Elect shall be one (1) year.

-The Past-Chairperson shall serve as the chair of the nominating committee.
 The term of the Past-Chairperson shall be one (1) year.

 The Secretary shall take minutes of all meetings of the Midwest Section at which business is conducted, to include meetings of the Executive Committee, and keep these in his/her custody.
 He/she shall notify all members of the Midwest Section of membership meetings, maintain an up-to-date section membership mailing list, maintain a permanent